Veterans’ Education Benefits

 A person on active duty must have served a minimum of two years continuous active duty and received an honorable discharge before becoming eligible to receive benefits under the Chapter 30 (Montgomery “New” G.I.
 Bill®) program.
 The interested service member must consult with the Education Services Officer on the military facility before submitting an application for Chapter 30 benefits.

 A veteran may be eligible for Chapter 31 benefits if he or she incurred or aggravated a service-connected disability and is in need of vocational rehabilitation because the disability creates an employment handicap.
 Veterans should contact their Veterans Affairs Office to obtain detailed information.

 The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
-The Post-9/11 GI Bill will become effective for training on or after August 1, 2009.
-This program will pay eligible individuals’ tuition and fees directly to the school not to exceed the maximum in-state tuition and fees at a public Institution of Higher Learning.
+The Post-9/11 GI Bill is effective for training on or after August 1, 2009.
+This program pays eligible individuals’ tuition and fees directly to the school not to exceed the maximum in-state tuition and fees at a public Institution of Higher Learning.

 Children, spouses, and surviving spouses of veterans who died or are permanently and totally disabled as the result of a service-incurred disability may be eligible to receive Chapter 35 benefits.
 Students desiring additional information should contact their county Veterans Affairs Office or visit www.gibill.va.gov for more information and to apply for benefits.
 Please note that Chapter 35 is a federal Veterans Administration program.